vimal-isi-edu/tat/README.md

 ![](images/tat.png)
 # Trojans Against Trojans (TAT)
-This page provides the data used in the following paper.
+This page provides the data used in the following paper, which can be found [here](https://link.springer.com/chapter/10.1007/978-3-031-78122-3_23).
 An earlier version of the paper can be found on [arxiv](https://arxiv.org/pdf/2306.04877).
 The associated code can be found [here](https://github.com/vimal-isi-edu/trigs).

 Mohamed E. Hussein, Sudharshan Subramaniam Janakiraman, and Wael AbdAlmageed, "TRIGS: Trojan Identification from Gradient-based Signatures", accepted at ICPR 2024.